-- i) The voting right of the Members shall be in proportion to their shares of the paid up equity share capital of the Company held by them as on cut-off date of 18th July, 2019.
+- i) The voting right of the Members shall be in proportion to their shares of the paid up equity share capital of the Company held by them as on cut-off date of September 17, 2020.
 The facility of e-voting would be provided once for every folio / client id, irrespective of the number of joint holders.
-A person who is not a member as on cut-off date should treat this notice for information purpose only. - ii) The notice of Annual General Meeting will be sent to the members, whose names appear in the register of members/beneficiary owners as at closing hours of business, on 31st May, 2019. - iii) Investors who became members of the Company subsequent to the dispatch of the Notice / Email and holds the shares as on the cut-off date i.e. 18th July, 2019 are requested to send the written / email communication to the Company at jardines.companysecretary@gmail.com by mentioning their Folio No. / DP ID and Client ID to obtain the Login-ID and Password for e-voting. - iv) Case you have any queries or issues regarding e-voting, you may refer the Frequently Asked Questions ("FAQs") and e-voting manual available at www.evotingindia.com under help section or write an email to helpdesk.evoting@cdslindia.com or contact them at 1800 200 5533. - v) Shareholders can also cast their vote using CDSL's mobile app m-Voting available for android based mobiles.
+A person who is not a member as on cut-off date should treat this notice for information purpose only. - ii) The notice of Annual General Meeting will be sent to the members, whose names appear in the register of members / beneficiary owners as at closing hours of business, on July 31, 2020. - iii) Investors who became members of the Company subsequent to the dispatch of the Notice / Email and holds the shares as on the cut-off date i.e. September 17, 2020 are requested to send the written / email communication to the Company at jardines.companysecretary@gmail.com by mentioning their Folio No. / DP ID and Client ID to obtain the Login-ID and Password for e- voting. - iv) In case you have any queries or issues regarding e-voting, you may refer the Frequently Asked Questions ("FAQs") and e-voting manual available at www.evotingindia.com under help section or write an email to helpdesk.evoting@ cdslindia.com or contact them at 1800 200 5533. - v) All grievances connected with the facility for voting by electronic means may be addressed to Mr. Rakesh Dalvi, Manager, (CDSL,) Central Depository Services (India) Limited, A Wing, 25th Floor, Marathon Futurex, Mafatlal Mill Compounds, N M Joshi Marg, Lower Parel (East), Mumbai 400013 or send an email to helpdesk.evoting@cdslindia.com or call 1800225533. vi) Shareholders can also cast their vote using CDSL's mobile app m-Voting available for android based mobiles.
 The m-Voting app can be downloaded from Google Play Store. iPhone and Windows phone users can download the app from the App Store and the Windows Phone Store respectively on or after 30th June 2016.
 Please follow the instructions as prompted by the mobile app while voting on your mobile.